pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/drift.md

 ### Configuring Drift Detection on a schedule

-In order to set up Drift Detection and remediation in the Pulumi Cloud console, follow these steps:
+In order to set up Drift Detection and Remediation in the Pulumi Cloud console, follow these steps:

 <!-- markdownlint-disable ol-prefix -->
 1. Ensure Deployments Settings are configured on the stack [see the docs](/docs/pulumi-cloud/deployments/reference)